pcxiao/sassy-helpers/README.md

 bundle install
 ```

-Again, you can install the gem for system-wide usage by running
+Again, you can install the gem by running

 ```
 rake install